mvrcii/vesuvius_challenge_2023/README.md

 Where checkpoint_folder points to the folder (named with a wandb name, e.g. icy-disco-1199-unetr-sf-b5-231231-223530) This name will be automatically generated when the train run is started.

+The resulting npy files will be stored in `inference/results/fragment_<id>/<checkpiont_folder>`

 ### Hallucination mitigation
 We are very certain that our model is not prone to hallucination.
 Mostly due to the fact that a patch size of 128x128 is not nearly enough to cover a notable part of a letter, additionally our predictions match very closely to those that have been shared publicly on the discord of other users.
 The 512x512 model's patch size could in theory be big enough to hallucinate notable parts of letters, but its predictions very closely match those of the 128x128 models.
+We also trained models with a 64x64 resolution, which also confirmed the results found by the other models, but slightly underperforming them due to higher noise content.